Brought to you in partnership with Money and Pension Service Youth Checkpoints programme.

 Discover more tips in our energy and the cost crisis article.

 You should let your landlord know if you’re struggling to pay rent and discuss possible options with them as soon as possible.
 If you agree, for example, a reduction in rent or late payments, make sure you get this in writing.
 The Money Advice Service has a really good guide on how to talk to your landlord about rent payments.

 If you have a mortgage, some mortgage providers may allow you to take repayment holidays which means you don’t need to pay any, or a reduced amount of money toward your mortgage, for three months.
 It’s best to chat with your mortgage provider about this.
 Here’s what to expect when you request a mortgage payment holiday.

 There are also other ways you can cut back on how much money you spend on food.
-Here are some tips on how to save money on your supermarket shop.
+Check out some tips on how to save money on your supermarket shop.

 If you cannot afford food at the moment, there are food banks across the country that can help.
-You can find your nearest food bank at the Trussell Trust website.
+You can find your nearest food bank on the Trussell Trust website.

-With your Young Scot card, you can get 10% discount at the Co-op and Scotmid stores across Scotland.
-Remember that government guidelines say that you should only go shopping for essentials such as food once a day at the most.
+With your Young Scot National Entitlement Card (NEC), you can get 10% discount at the Co-op and Scotmid stores across Scotland.

 Reduce non-essential costs

 Review what subscriptions you have ongoing such as sports packages like BT/Sky Sports or beauty box subscriptions and think about how much you are using them.
 You may find you’re paying for something that you don’t use as much anymore and could save money on.

 Services like Now TV or Amazon Prime usually have offers where you can enjoy some free streaming TV for a while (usually for a month).
 Just remember to put a notification in your calendar to make sure you cancel it in time so you don’t get charged.